arniebradfo/ng-wp-bradford-digital/readme.md

 - [Just looking for pjax?](https://github.com/defunkt/jquery-pjax)

 ## TODOs:
+- no difference between ajax called content and traditionally called content, to satisfy CDNs with static content
+	- only switch on comment post and logout
 - get content parts exporting in the right place
+- then style basic structure
 - then connect everything
 - then style

-- connect js modules
 - wrap every template part in a shortcode compatible function

-- add default animate load functions
-- no difference between ajax called content and traditionally called content, to satisfy CDNs with static content

 - prefix all functions
 - concatenate all php into a single functions file

+- add default animate load functions

 - CSS: